Qase/KotlinLogger/README.md

 Usage is simple

-1) To your app class add all logers that zou want to log on
+1) To your app class add all logers that you want to log on
 ```java
 Log.addLogger(new FileLogger(this));
 Log.addLogger(new BaseAndroidLog());